canonical/cloud-init/doc/rtd/reference/datasources/openstack.rst

 on.
 Since OpenStack Ironic bare metal doesn't provide a method for cloud-init to discover that it is running on Ironic, extra user configuration is required.

-Cloud-init provides two method to do this:
+Cloud-init provides two methods to do this:

 Method 1:
 ---------